Bosstop-Studios/Wool-Race/README.md

-# Wool Race plugin
+# Wool Wars plugin

 players race to place their wool at the center of the map